AdobeXD/plugin-samples/tutorials/how-to-migrate-from-modal-to-panel/index.md

 };
 ```

-Review the specific of these requirements in the [references](/reference/ui/panels/index.md) before moving on.
+Review the specifics of these panel lifecycle methods in the [references](/reference/ui/panels/index.md) before moving on.

 ### 3. Review your modal `main.js` code